Skip to main content

 This publishes your codemod to the registry (you may need to login first).

-For more details on building and running workflows, see the Workflows documentation.
+For more details on building and running codemod packages, see the Codemod Packages documentation.

 Advanced Concepts

-• jssg: Run JavaScript/TypeScript codemods using the high-performance ast-grep engine.
+• JS ast-grep (jssg): Run codemods written in JavaScript/TypeScript to transform code in any language using the high-performance ast-grep engine.

 CLI Command Reference

-Codemod CLI (new) is accessible using the npx codemod@next command.
+Codemod CLI is accessible using the npx codemod command.
 The following commands and options are available:

 Manage and execute workflow YAMLs. workflow run Run a workflow.

-• Use npx codemod@next workflow run -w <path> for local workflow files and directories
+• Use npx codemod workflow run -w <path> for local codemod packages and directories

-• Use npx codemod@next <package-name> to run packages directly from the Codemod Registry
+• Use npx codemod <package-name> to run packages directly from the Codemod Registry

 -w, --workflow <PATH>